ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Aggregators SHOULD use HTTP caching to permit client-side caching of this resource {{!RFC5861}}.
 Aggregators SHOULD favor long cache lifetimes to avoid frequent cache revalidation, e.g., on the order of days.
-Aggregators can control this cached lifetime with the Cache-Control header, as follows:
+Aggregators can control this cached lifetime with the Cache-Control header, as in this example:

 ~~~
   Cache-Control: max-age=86400
 ~~~

+Servers should choose a `max-age` value appropriate to the lifetime of their keys.
 Clients SHOULD follow the usual HTTP caching {{!RFC9111}} semantics for HPKE configurations.

 Note: Long cache lifetimes may result in Clients using stale HPKE configurations; Aggregators SHOULD continue to accept reports with old keys for